Data Structures Meet Cryptography: 3SUM with Preprocessing: Lower bound

-\begin{proof} Consider an $(S, T)$ algorithm $\cA = (\cA_1, \cA_2)$ for $\kSUMInd(G, N)$.
 We use $\cA$ to design encoding and decoding procedures for inputs of $\kSUMInd(G, N)$: we first sample a subset $V$ of the data structure cells which allows us to answer many queries, then we argue that we can recover a constant fraction of the input from this set, which yields a succinct encoding of the input.

 \paragraph{Sampling a subset $V$ of cells.} For a query $b\in G$, $\Query(b)\subseteq[S]$ denotes the set of probes made by $\cA_2$ on input $b$ (with $|\Query(b)|\leq T$, since $\cA_2$ makes at most $T$ probes to the data structure).
 Given a subset $V\subseteq [S]$ of cells, we denote by $G_V$ the set of queries in $G$ which can be answered by $\cA_2$ by only making probes within $V$: $G_V = \{b\in G\,:\, \Query(b)\subseteq V\}$.
 Observe that for a uniformly random set $V$ of size $v$: